sequelize/sequelize/docs/docs/models-definition.md

       isIPv4: true,             // checks for IPv4 (129.89.23.1)
       isIPv6: true,             // checks for IPv6 format
       isAlpha: true,            // will only allow letters
-      isAlphanumeric: true      // will only allow alphanumeric characters, so "_abc" will fail
+      isAlphanumeric: true,     // will only allow alphanumeric characters, so "_abc" will fail
-      isNumeric: true           // will only allow numbers
+      isNumeric: true,          // will only allow numbers
       isInt: true,              // checks for valid integers
       isFloat: true,            // checks for valid floating point numbers
       isDecimal: true,          // checks for any numbers